Biochemistry, Cell Biology

 New York University

-Dr. Pagano is also May Ellen and Gerald Jay Ritter Professor of Oncology and a professor of pathology in the NYU Cancer Institute and the Department of Pathology at the New York University School of Medicine.
+Dr. Pagano is also the chair of the Department of Biochemistry and Molecular Pharmacology and the May Ellen and Gerald Jay Ritter Professor of Oncology at the New York University School of Medicine.

 Skp1/Cull/F-box protein complexes is a name only a molecular biologist could love, and even Michele Pagano calls them "SCFs" for short.
 F-box proteins are subunits of the SCF ubiquitin ligase family of enzymes and are almost ubiquitous in the cell's workings, seemingly everywhere and doing everything.